pawelpiwosz/AnsibleFirstSteps/Chapter-02/README.md

 The filename will be `provision.yml`.

 At the beginning you need to install Python on remote machine.
-The problem with Ubuntu18 is simple - there is no Python preinstalled.
+The problem with Ubuntu 18 is simple - there is no Python preinstalled.
 You can do it inside the Vagrantfile, but it will be useless, when you want to run this playbook on AWS.
 So, let's do it using Ansible.
-Add to provision.yml those lines:
+Add to `provision.yml` those lines:

 ```